0xAX/linux-insides/interrupts/interrupts-7.md

 Sparse IRQs
 --------------------------------------------------------------------------------

 We already saw in the beginning of this part that implementation of the `early_irq_init` function depends on the `CONFIG_SPARSE_IRQ` kernel configuration option.
-Previously we saw implementation of the `early_irq_init` function when the `CONFIG_SPARSE_IRQ` configuration option is not set, not let's look on the its implementation when this option is set.
+Previously we saw implementation of the `early_irq_init` function when the `CONFIG_SPARSE_IRQ` configuration option is not set, now let's look on the its implementation when this option is set.
 Implementation of this function very similar, but little differ.
 We can see the same definition of variables and call of the `init_irq_default_affinity` in the beginning of the `early_irq_init` function:

 ```C
 #ifdef CONFIG_SPARSE_IRQ